-I specialize in the metaphysics and epistemology of the Early-Modern period.
+My research is oriented in the history of philosophy–particularly towards the philosophy of the Early Modern period.
+I do not see my self as a historian.
+I am a philosopher first and second.
+I specialize in the metaphysics and epistemology of the Early-Modern period because I think their discussions of metaphysics and epistemology are vital and important.
 I am particularly drawn to the philosophy of Spinoza.
 I am a sympathetic reader of much of his thought, and I am fascinated by his life.

 The philosophical systems that I focus on are incredibly ambitious and complex.
 My hobbies are much less so.
 I like to cook stews featuring large yet affordable cuts of locally-sourced lamb.
 I like to exaggerate to my wife how far I just ran and how many push ups I just completed.
 And I like to be outside.
-Whether it is hiking, camping, or even working in a garden, I am at my happiest when surrounded by sky, plants and dirt.
+Whether it is hiking, camping, or working in our garden, I am at my happiest when surrounded by sky, plants and dirt.
 Right now, however, almost all of my free time is spent taking care of my two sons.
-I read Epictetus to the little guys (the eldest is three, the youngest is less than a year) and practice my stoic restraint in the face of their tears, meltdowns, and ridiculous cuteness.
+I read Epictetus to the little guys (the eldest is three, the youngest is a year) and practice my stoic restraint in the face of their tears, meltdowns, and ridiculous cuteness.